The Bankrate promise

 This is incredibly generous, considering the many great uses for Amex Membership Rewards.
 For example, American Express is a transfer partner of ANA Mileage Club, which happens to offer some of the lowest award flights to Europe: 55,000 miles round-trip in economy and 88,000 in business class.
 With many other frequent flyer programs charging close to the same number of miles one-way, Amex Membership Rewards is a great program to earn points with.

-As an added perk, you’ll be eligible for Amex Offers, which get you access to discounts and bonus points at popular retailers.
-Over the last year, I’ve saved almost $200 thanks to Amex Offers on my Blue Business Plus Card.
-Since this card has no annual fee, keeping it in my wallet has paid off—quite literally!
+As an added perk, you’ll be eligible for Amex Offers, which gets you access to discounts and bonus points at popular retailers.
+Since this card has no annual fee, keeping it in my wallet has paid off — quite literally!

 Chase Freedom Unlimited